11 March 2021

 "The delay deprived Nathan of at least some chance of surviving his acute asthma attack."

-This morning Danny's sisters, Taleah and Makayla Reynolds, spoke to media outside the NSW State Coroner's Court.
+This morning Nathan's sisters, Taleah and Makayla Reynolds, spoke to media outside the NSW State Coroner's Court.
 This is their statement.

 Today we want to remember our brother, Nathan Reynolds.
 He is one of more than 440 Aboriginal people who have died in custody over the last 30 years.
 But he is not just a statistic.
 He is forever remembered as a joker, a talented tradie, a typical boys’ boy and a big softie at heart.